 Part 2 Terms and conditions of registration

-Your student record, the terms and conditions of your registration, fees, financial support and grants.
+The student record, the terms and conditions of registration, fees, financial support and grants.

 Part 3 Studying for a research degree

-Key milestones, facilities and services, your research community, professional development, participating in The Open University life, help and support.
+Key milestones, facilities and services, the research community, professional development, participating in The Open University life, help and support.

 Part 4 Facilities and Services

-How to access the research facilities and support services available to you as an ARC student.
+Research facilities and support services available to students.

 Procedures for making a formal appeal or complaint.

-The Virtual Research Environment (VRE) is your gateway to online training and development resources.
-Most of the forms and guidance notes you will need throughout your studies are available on the Virtual Research Environment.
-All of the University’s policies, statements and regulations which are relevant to your research degree registration can also be found on this website.
+The Graduate School Network is the gateway to online training and development resources.
+Forms and guidance notes that support student progress are available on the GSN.
+All of the University’s policies, statements and regulations can also be found on this website.